-After a few days of no reaction, she pointed out how difficult it was for her to offer advice on creating natural products if no one was willing to answer one simple question.
+After a few days of no reaction, she pointed out how difficult it was to offer advice on creating natural products if no one was willing to answer one simple question.

 But it isn't a simple question, is it?

-Following the StandardSusan touched on a key issue that not many people seem to be willing to address.
+Following the StandardThis is a key issue not many people seem to be willing to address.
 The fact of the matter is, there is no industry standard for what qualifies as natural, and even us 'greenies' can't seem to agree on what it takes to be accepted under 'the natural banner'.